Empowering adults to pursue and maintain connections to live the life they want

 - LifeNet Program Director – overall administrator and ombudsman

-Together, the LifeNet Team serves as both a support network and safety net of professionals and volunteers who care for and develop relationships with the adults in the LifeNet program, offering them a greater sense of community and belonging.
+Together, the LifeNet Team serves as both a support network and safety net of professionals who care for and develop relationships with the adults in the LifeNet program, offering them a greater sense of community and belonging.
+Click here to read actual stories of how the LifeNet Team supports adults enrolled in our program.